-Moncler Group also implemented a "Nylon Scrap Recycling Management Process", which aims to phase out waste by collecting and recycling all nylon production scraps at the Group's direct production sites in Italy and Romania.
-This project was also extended to the Moncler brand's outerwear production network, reaching over 55% of total outerwear nylon scrap in 2023.
+Moncler Group also implemented a "Nylon Scrap Management Process", which aims to phase out waste by collecting and recycling all nylon production scraps at the Group's direct production sites in Italy and Romania.
+Since 2023, this project was also extended to the Moncler brand's outerwear production network, leading to the recycling of more than 55% of total nylon scrap.

 Nylon scraps are classified and collected by line operators into specific recycling categories, weighed, recorded, stored and sent to the recycler.
 To monitor the correct assignment of scraps to the respective recycling category, the Group carries out physical and process checks at the sites, as well as differential scanning calorimetry analyses on a sample basis at third-party laboratories.
 At the recycler's site, nylon scrap is subject to shredding, melting, cooling, extrusion, and finally cutting the material into chips to be used by the Group as a secondary raw material.
+At Stone Island, the project, renamed Raw Beauty in 2024, continued, with the aim of recovering cotton scraps generated by suppliers during production stages of garment, subjecting them to a mechanical recycling process.